Hi, my name is Cait. Welcome to my personal finance blog! What’s a personal finance blog? you might be wondering. Well, let me tell you about mine.

 In June of 2011, I was completely maxed out.
 I had approximately $100 to my name, plus another $100 of wiggle room on my credit card, and it all had to last me six weeks.
 After years of swiping for anything I dreamed of owning or doing, my bad spending habits had finally caught up with me and I was left with more than $28,000 of debt to pay off.
 To try and stay accountable throughout my debt repayment journey, I decided to start this blog.

 In case you’re wondering, there are no quick fixes to get out of debt.
-Over the last two years, I have done things that no twenty-something wants to do, including: moving back in with my parents for six months, avoiding shopping malls, and saying “no” to travelling with friends.
-Some months have been easier than others, but I wouldn’t be where I am today if I didn’t track my spending and (at least attempt to) stick to a monthly budget.
+Throughout my debt repayment journey, I did things no twenty-something wants to, including: moving back in with my parents for six months and saying “no” to travelling with friends.
+Some months were easier than others, but I wouldn’t be where I am today if I didn’t track my spending and (at least attempt to) stick to a monthly budget.

 I’m sure it doesn’t need to be said, but I am a personal finance blogger not a financial planner.
 The posts on this blog reflect my personal experiences and should not be taken as advice.
 With that being said, I hope to inspire girls and women everywhere to take control of their lives and achieve financial independence.

 I live in a small city within Greater Vancouver, work full-time as the Managing Editor of RateHub.ca and am a writer on Gail Vaz-Oxlade’s Other Voices blog.
 I hike often, volunteer when I can and am secretly plotting to get personal finance a bigger spot in B.C.’s Education IRPs.